NASA-AMMOS/3DTilesRendererJS/README.md

 // Render every individual mesh in the scene with a random color.
 RANDOM_NODE_COLOR

 // Sets a custom color using the customColorCallback call back.
-CUSTOM_COLOR_MODE
+CUSTOM_COLOR
 ```
 ### .customColorCallback